schmitzi89/schmitzi89.github.io/_posts/2024-01-07-oo-vs-functional.md

 #### Conclusion

 Now the clear winner is the object-oriented implementation.
-Writing the model in the object oriented way where weights are stored in the model object itself allows us to add calculations inside the model to transform the weights for an outside receiver.
+Writing the model in the object-oriented way where weights are stored in the model object itself allows us to add calculations inside the model to transform the weights for an outside receiver.

 So altough our model code is more complicated, our model training code becomes more easy.
 A general phenomenon seems to emerge: Object-oriented implementations take away complexity for higher level code (like in a machine learning training loop) and hide that complexity in lower-level code because they can perform additional compuations that are being managed in the local environments.